mrworf/iceshelf/README.md

 `--logfile` redirects the log output to a separate file, otherwise warning and errors are shown on the console.
 Enabling file logging will also enable full debugging.

+`--find <string>` will show any file and backup which contains the `<string>`

+`--modified` shows files which have changed and the number of times

+`--show <archive>` lists all files components which makes up a particular backup.
+This is refering to the archive file, manifest, etc. Not the contents of the actual backup.
+Helpful when you need to retreive a backup and you want to know all the files.

 No matter what options you add, you *must* point out the configuration file, or you will not get any results.

 # Current state

-Right now, the tool will do everything except transfer the files it generates.
+Right now, the tool will do everything except upload the files it generates.
-Which is a bit of a letdown.
+Which is a bit of a letdown,.
 But I need to verify locally that the tool works properly before I let it loose on AWS Glacier since it could get very costly.

-# Roadmap

-- Configurable loglevel
-- Some good print-outs if running from commandline
-- Quiet option to disable regular print-outs
-- Add search functions for the local database
-- Support alternative storage methods (such as cp, scp, rsync and similar)

 # Thoughts